 - 1. Choose End Users node from the accordion in the Menu Panel - 2.
 Search and select desired user from the Node Tree - 3.
 Choose Conversation from the Tab panel

-In the screenshot above you can see that the selected user mostly use mail service, since POP3 protocol consumes most of the traffic.
+In the screenshot above you can see that the selected user mostly uses mail service, since POP3 protocol consumes most of the traffic.

-To understand conversation traffic in general, read more at Distribution by Conversations.
+To understand conversation traffic in general, read more at Conversation View.